apollographql/rover/ARCHITECTURE.md

 You can do this by changing the `Command::Hello(command) => command.run(),` line to `Command::Hello(command) => command.run(client_config),`.

-Then you'll need to change `Hello::run` to accept a `client_config: StudioClientConfig` parameter in `src/command/graph/hello.rs`, and add a `use crate::utils::client::StudioClientConfig` import statement.
+Then you'll need to change `Hello::run` to accept a `client_config: StudioClientConfig` parameter in `src/command/graph/hello.rs`, and add `use crate::utils::client::StudioClientConfig` and `use rover_client::shared::GraphRef` import statements.
 Then, at the top of the run function, you can create a `StudioClient` by adding `let client = client_config.get_authenticated_client(&self.profile_name)?;`.
 You can see examples of this in the other commands.

 ##### Auto-generated help command